garwin00/LectureNotes/ixd102-wk3-lecturenotes.md

 Development of written word.
 Trajan > Times & everything in between.

 Islur script 600-850ad - one of the first forms.

-Lindafarme Gospel.
+Lindafarse Gospels.

-Blackletter around 1100ad - angular and straight - easily laid out.
+Blackletter around 1100ad - angular and straight meaning easily laid out.

 Illuminated aspects, one bible taking a year to produce, the church being the keepers of knowledge.

 ## Type is the clothing for words.